-- Ensure your practice has 30 days of PPE immediately available

-- Consult usual suppliers and order PPE well in advance of anticipated need

-- > There may be PPE shortages in the future

-- Obtain from usual or extended suppliers

-- Local Health Departments

-- State Emergency Supplies

-- Continue using PPE according to CDC guidelines

-- Ensure safe workflows for all patients, particularly vulnerable patients

-PRINCE STATE OF HEALTH
+- Ensure your practice has 30 days of PPE immediately available - Consult usual suppliers and order PPE well in advance of anticipated need.
+There may be PPE shortages in the future. - 1.
+Obtain from usual or extended suppliers - 2.
+Local Health Departments - 3.
+State Emergency Supplies, as last resort - Continue using PPE according to CDC guidelines - Ensure safe workflows for all patients, particularly vulnerable patients